 The legs do their function correctly and extend smoothly without needing any extra effort or force.
 When you get your desired extension, you can lock your desired position with twist locks.

-The twist lock is very effective in the job of locking the legs into position so that legs do not move during the shoot.
+The twist lock is very effective in locking the legs into position to not move during the shoot.
 You’ll need a reasonably standard rotation between 90 to 135°.

 At the end of the legs, there are standard rubber feet.
 These rubber structures protect the legs and provide a better grip.

-Many tests showed that rubber feet grips are more stable than grips made of metals and other material.
+Many tests showed that rubber feet grips are more stable than grips made of metals and other materials.

 These can be unscrewed and can be replaced if needed.
 You can also put third-party feet on depending on the situations you’re shooting or if the original one gets damaged or old.

-If your work includes the use of both a tripod and a monopod, you don’t have to spend extra bucks on buying both.
+If your work includes both a tripod and a monopod, you don’t have to spend extra bucks on buying both.